 Sliding window semantics can be either time-based or count-based.
 In time-based window scenarios, the window size W and the Slide are both time intervals.
-Each window has a starting time T{start} and an ending time Tend = T{start} + W. The window slide is triggered periodically by the system time (wall clock time), causing T{start} and Tend to increase by Slide.
+Each window has a starting time Tstart and an ending time Tend = Tstart + W. The window slide is triggered periodically by the system time (wall clock time), causing Tstart and Tend to increase by Slide.
 Each window contains a set P of n objects.
 In general, n varies between sliding windows reflecting the differences in arrival rates.
-The non-expired objects are those whose arrival Time p.arr $\geq T{\text{start}}$.
-An that an R approximation object expires after x slides, where $x = \begin{bmatrix} w \\ slide \end{bmatrix}$ p.exp is precision.

-to both types of windows.
+The non-expired objects are those whose arrival Time p.arr $\geq$ Tstart.
+An object expires after x slides, where x=[w/slide]p.exp is the expiration time point of p.
+Count based windows can be deemed as a special case of time-based ones, where the window size W is measured in data objects, n is fixed for all slides, and a slide occurs after the arrival of a certain number of objects.
+The proposed methods are applicable to both types of windows.

-IV.
-PROPOSED APPROACH
+III.PROPOSED APPROACH

-object expires, and it is deleted from the set of active objects.
-There are two basic types of sliding windows: (i) maintains all objects arrived the last t time instances.
+In data stream applications, data volumes are huge, meaning that it is not possible to keep all data memory resident.
+Instead, a sliding window is used, keeping a percentage of the data set in memory.
+The data objects maintained by the sliding window are termed active objects.
+When an object leaves the window, we say that the object expires, and it is deleted from the set of active objects.
+There are two basic types of sliding windows: (i) the count-based window which always maintains the n most recent objects and (ii) the time-based window which maintains all objects arrived the last t time instances.
 In both cases, the expiration time of each seen object is known.
 The challenge is to design efficient algorithms for outlier monitoring, considering the expiration time of objects.
 Another important factor of stream-based algorithms is the memory space required for auxiliary information.
 Storage consumption must be kept low, enabling the possible enlargement of the sliding window, to accommodate more objects.